Bluemott/ck-v2-nextjs/README.md

 - Lambda functions with proper memory allocation
 - API Gateway with rate limiting and caching
 - CloudWatch monitoring with dashboards and alarms
-- SNS notifications for critical alerts
+- SNS notifications for critical alerts (email handled by AWS WorkMail)

 #### **Input Sanitization**